jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 some amount of copying is probably inevita- ble.
-That means you may end up competing with free versions of your own content, wheth- er you condone it or not.^32 If people can easi- ly find your content for free, getting people to buy it will be difficult, particularly in a context where access to content is more important than owning it.
-In _Free_ , Anderson wrote, “Copy- right protection schemes, whether coded into either law or software, are simply holding up a price against the force of gravity.”
+That means you may end up competing with free versions of your own content, wheth- er you condone it or not.[^32] If people can easi- ly find your content for free, getting people to buy it will be difficult, particularly in a context where access to content is more important than owning it.
+In _Free_, Anderson wrote, “Copy- right protection schemes, whether coded into either law or software, are simply holding up a price against the force of gravity.”